kang-lab/BERT-introduction/README.md

 loss = model(**inputs, labels=labels).loss
 round(loss.item(), 2)
 ```

   - Another approach is to make your own classifier function.
-I have 3 examples here ranging from very simple to more complex.
-The first example is a very simple classifier where I only pass the CLS token through a Linear layer after dropping 20% of the weights.
-The second example is from a multitask leaning experiment where I will swap out the last linear layer depends on the task.
-If the model was learning Task1, it would use the 1st linear layer and if it was learning Task2, the 2nd linear layer.
-This approach is very helpful when you want to make a model learn multiple tasks at the same time to increase external validity or generalizability.
-The last example is an experiment where I used 2 seperate learning models to read 2 different inputs and to return a single decision probability after combining the outputs of the 2 models.
-Basically, you will have more flexibility when designing experiments with a custom classifer but 95% of the time using the huggingface wrapper should be enough.
+Here, I have three examples, ranging from simple to more complex.
+The first is a straightforward classifier where I pass only the CLS token through a Linear layer, dropping 20% of the weights.
+The second example stems from a multitask learning experiment.
+In this approach, I swap out the last linear layer depending on the task at hand: the 1st linear layer for Task1, and the 2nd linear layer for Task2.
+This method is particularly useful when aiming to train a model on multiple tasks simultaneously, enhancing external validity or generalizability.
+The final example is a more intricate experiment where I called two separate learning models to process two different inputs and then combine their outputs to yield a single decision probability.
+Essentially, custom classifiers offer greater flexibility in designing experiments, though in 95% of cases, using the Huggingface wrapper should be enough.

 ```
 class severity_classifier(nn.Module):